pocomane/usb_pad_encoder/Readme.md

 development.

 - `ENABLE_SNES` - To read NES or SNES pads
-- `ENABLE_FULLSWITCH` - To read the controllers made fully of switches, like Atari 2600, Commodore, Amiga, Neogeo AES, JAMMA or self-built arcade sticks.
-Basically it supports a stick and 7 buttons.
-Disabling ATARI_PADDLE other 2. ( TODO : increment button count also if SNES is disabled)
+- `ENABLE_FULLSWITCH` - To read the controllers made fully of switches, like Atari 2600, Commodore, Amiga, Sega Master System, Neogeo AES, JAMMA or self-built arcade sticks.
+Basically it supports a stick/d-pad and 7 buttons.
+  Disabling `ENABLE_SNES` will add other 3 buttons.
 - `ATARI_PADDLE` - To read dual paddle controller for Atari 2600.

 # Auto-fire